gdrlab/cascaded-sqli-detection/README.md

 - Download and install the [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) environment.
 - Open Miniforge Prompt and change current directory to the project folder.
 - (Optional) If you have GPU and want to use it update the yml file to contain "tensorflow-gpu".(this might not work.
 Not tested)
-- Run the following command in the folder, where **rafi-sqli.yml** file resides.
+- Run the following command in the folder, where **sqli-env.yml** file resides.
 This will create a new Python environment with the required packages:
-    -  ``` mamba env create -f rafi-sqli.yml ```
+    -  ``` mamba env create -f sqli-env.yml ```
 - Activate the environment
-    - ``` mamba activate rafi-sqli ```
+    - ``` mamba activate sqli-env ```
 - Install the following packages:
     - ``` pip install -q -U "tensorflow-text==2.8.*" ```
     - ``` pip install -q tf-models-official==2.7.0 ```
-    - (Note: these packages were not in conda repo.
+    - (Note: these packages were not in conda repo at the time of this project.
 If you find it in the repo, use mamba install instead of pip)

 ## Running